ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/provider-ref.md

    {: codeblock}

-## Configuring IBM Cloud Provider plug-in for Terraform to apply service end point in staging and production
+## Configuring Terraform to apply service end point in staging and production
 {: #pvt-cse-env-vars}

-The steps involved in configuring your IBM Cloud Provider plug-in for Terraform runtime to use the private Cloud Service Endpoint (CSE) of an {{site.data.keyword.cloud_notm}} service within  public CSE in [Production environment](https://cloud.ibm.com).
+The steps involved in configuring your Terraform runtime to use the private Cloud Service Endpoint (CSE) of an {{site.data.keyword.cloud_notm}} service within  public CSE in [Production environment](https://cloud.ibm.com).

-You can configure the IBM Cloud Provider plug-in for Terraform to communicate with an {{site.data.keyword.cloud_notm}} service by using the service's private service endpoint.
+You can configure the Terraform to communicate with an {{site.data.keyword.cloud_notm}} service by using the service's private service endpoint.
 For more information, refer [Configure the provider to use private service endpoint](/docs/terraform?topic=terraform-config-provider).
 {: shortdesc}